zukeru/duplocloud-interview/README.md

 You've now learned how to:

 - Use GitHub Actions to automate the deployment of an EKS cluster with Terraform.
-- Manually deploy the infrastructure using Terraform commands.
-- Create necessary AWS resources for Terraform state management using provided scripts.
+- Set up environment-based AWS credentials and GitHub Environments with approval processes.
-- Modify the `providers.tf` file to configure the Terraform backend.
+- Modify the pipeline to use environment-specific secrets and approvals.
-- Run Terraform commands to initialize, plan, and apply your infrastructure changes.
+- Run the pipeline with the environment dropdown relating to both AWS credentials and GitHub Environments.

 ---